 County officials have been keeping an eye on Cal-OSHA and its workplace rules governing mask requirements among employees, Kim said.
-The state agency on Thursday adopted plan that generally allow vaccinated workers to skip wearing a mask but require that a face covering be worn by the unvaccinated.
+The state agency on Thursday adopted a plan that generally allows vaccinated workers to skip wearing a mask but requires that a face covering be worn by the unvaccinated.

 Kim met for about an hour last Wednesday with department heads to go over the workplace rules and how to head off any harassment based on face coverings.